-Larger number of eggs – A fresh egg donation cycle will give intended parents anywhere from ten to twenty eggs.
-This is ideal if you plan on having more than one child: a fresh donation cycle will likely provide you with a good number of embryos to pursue more than one pregnancy.
+Larger number of eggs – A fresh egg donation cycle can potentially give intended parents anywhere from ten to twenty eggs – this is a good start if you plan on having more than one child.

 What are the disadvantages of fresh donor eggs?

 Time consuming – using fresh donor eggs is a longer process: it takes time to match a donor to the recipient and to then synchronize schedules and cycles.